singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 "many"   ->  {doc1,  doc3,  doc7,  doc8,  doc9}
 ```

-To search for "many books", we would simply do an intesection on the values for "books" and "many", and return {doc3, doc8}  as the result.
+To search for "many books", we would simply do an intersection on the values for "books" and "many", and return {doc3, doc8}  as the result.

-#### Step2
+#### Step 2

 Now go back to the original problem.
 What problems are introduced  with millions of documents?
 For starters, we probably need to divide up the documents across many machines.
 Also, depending on a variety of factors, such as the number of possible words and the repetition of words in a document, we may not be able to fit the full hash table on one machine.
 Let's assume that this is the case.